gottacatchenall/thesis_proposal/README.md

 # Chapter One: Optimizing spatial sampling of species interactions

+## Context

+Ecosystems are composed of interactions between species, yet this remains one of the greatest shortfalls of data in biodiversity science [@Strydom2021RoaPre].
+This is, in no small part, because species interactions are considerably more difficult to sample than single-species processes.
+However, understanding and predicting species interactions, and how anthropogenic change is affecting them, is one of the grand challenges faced by modern ecologists [@Jordano2016ChaEco].
+Further, co-occurrence is often used as a proxy for species interaction when this is not necessary always a valid assumption [@Blanchet2020CooNot].

 ## Objective

-This chapter uses simulation models to investigate the relationship between species relative abundance, sampling effort, and probability of observing an interaction between species in order to aid in the design of samples of ecological interactions across space, and to provide a null expectation of the false-negative probability for a dataset of a given size.
+The goal of this chapter is to use simulation models to investigate the relationship between species relative abundance, sampling effort, and probability of observing an interaction between species in order to aid in the design of samples of ecological interactions across space, and to provide a null expectation of the false-negative probability for a dataset of a given size.
 Further, it then proposes a method for optimizing the spatial sampling locations to maximize the probability of detecting an interaction between two species given a fixed number of total of observations and the distributions of each species.
 This addresses the optimization of monitoring network part of the flow from data to mitigation at the top of @fig:thesis, left.
-There is more than one way to observe a false-negative when sampling interactions---
-@fig:fnrtaxonomy shows a taxonomy of false-negatives in occurrence, co-occurrence, and interaction data.
-The goal of this chapter is to untangle the relationship between co-occurrence false-negatives (and their relation to relative abundance) and interaction false-negatives.

 ![A taxonomy of occurrence, co-occurrence, and interaction false negatives in data](./figures/ch2.png){#fig:fnrtaxonomy}